LucasDavid1/mywacc-django-test/README.md

 ## Introduction

-The objective of this test is to extract Bitcoin data from a public API, create a 'Bitcoin_currency' table in the Django application, store the fetched data in it, and display this data in a meaningful way on the application's port 8000.
+The objective of this test is to extract Bitcoin data from a public API, create a 'BitcoinCurrency' table in the Django application, store the fetched data in it, and display this data in a meaningful way on the application's port 8000.

 ## Getting Started